Breast Cancer Quiz Answers

-With a combined estimate of 40,430 female and male deaths from cancer in the United States in 2014, breast cancer is the third-leading cause of cancer deaths.
-Lung cancer is expected to cause the death of 159,260 people in the United States in 2014, making it by far the leading cause of cancer death.
-Colon and rectal cancer is expected to be the second deadliest cancer in 2014, with an estimated 50,310 deaths.
+With a combined estimate of 40,450 female and male deaths from cancer in the United States in 2016, breast cancer is the third-leading cause of cancer deaths.
+Lung cancer is expected to cause the death of 158,080 people in the United States in 2016, making it by far the leading cause of cancer death.
+The second leading cause of cancer death is colorectal cancer, with 49,190 deaths expected in 2016.

 3. True or False.
 Having breast cancer in one breast, regardless of treatment, increases your risk of getting cancer in your other breast.

 4. True or False.
 Benign tumors, once removed, do not usually grow back.